computational-genomics-lab/galEupy/README.md

 ### Running uploader pipeline

  A pipeline has been written in bash, called "bashpipeline", which is present in the directory "upload_pipeline".
-This directory is not part of the galEupy module but is provided in the GAL directory.
 It also contains a python file called "id_replace.py", which is required for pre-processing eggnog files.

 Usage
 ```commandline